AirParty/siyuan-plugin-fold-button/README.md

             fix Update Bug.
 * v0.2
     Add a / menu option for 'Collapse Next Block,' now the collapse operation can directly control the next content block.
+  * v0.2.1
+    Fix the issue with the '/' menu not working; collapsing the next section can now affect both code blocks and databases.